EOSIO/eos/lstests/doc/README.md

   7. return the result as a Connection object
 ```

 The exact actions to take are fully customizable.
-Refer to `**call_kwargs` for the full control.
+Refer to `**call_kwargs` for full control.

 ### Main API

-After the node cluster is successfully launched, all the test actions can be performed on the cluster, with main API listed below.
+After the node cluster is successfully launched, all the test actions can be performed on the cluster.
+The main API is listed below.

     Main API
     --------